 No. Class Counsel answered any questions the Court may have had.
 However, you were welcome to attend the hearing at your own expense.
 If you sent an objection, you did not have to come to Court to talk about it.
 As long as you submitted your written objection on time, to the proper address, and it complied with the other requirements set forth in FAQ 18, the Court considered it.
 You could have paid your own lawyer to attend the hearing, but it was not necessary.Back To Top

 May I speak at the hearing?

 The opportunity to speak at a hearing has passed.
-The Court held a Final Approval hearing on November 13, 2020, and approved the Settlement.
+The Court held a Final Approval hearing in late November and approved the Settlement.
 More details about the Court’s decision can be found in the Final Approval Order.Back To Top

 What happens if I do nothing at all?